Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_planning.md

 `5 points =  5000 sputnik for everyone who do this task.`

-- Delegate some DVS to others and redelegate to DVS validator
+- Delegate some sputnik to DVS validator

 `5 points =  5000 sputnik for everyone who do this task.`

-- Claim reward \ commission and redelegate to DVS validator
+- Claim rewards and commission

 `5 points =  5000 sputnik for everyone do this task.`